-In response to complaints from the Australian red meat industry, Queensland senator Susan McDonald has launched a senate Inquiry into food labelling laws that will investigate if terms like “meat-free mince”, “sausage made with plants” and “vegan bacon” pass muster.
+In response to complaints from the Australian red meat industry, Queensland senator Susan McDonald has launched a senate inquiry into food labelling laws.
+It will investigate if terms such as “meat-free mince”, “sausage made with plants” and “vegan meat” pass muster.

 “There are intellectual property issues,” she says.
-“In our export legislation we have clear definitions of meat being the product of an animal, but there are gaps domestically.
+“In our export legislation, we have clear definitions of meat being the product of an animal.
+However, there are gaps domestically.
 The industry invests millions of dollars each year to develop the intellectual property and benefits of red meat in Australia.
-It’s important these investments are protected.
+It’s important to protect these investments.

 “Just like winemakers want exclusive use of some wine names, I feel our red meat industry should have sole use of product names that have meant only one thing for centuries.”

-“Through droughts, floods and fires, our industry has always been there to supply the safest and highest quality meat to Australian consumers.
+“Through droughts, floods and fires, our industry has been there to supply the safest, highest quality meat to Australian consumers.
 These highly processed, unnatural plant-based products are in no way similar to the red meat produced by Australian farmers.”

-McKillop says the reputation of red meat that’s been built over generations is now being denigrated by companies that are using “piggyback marketing” to sell their products.
+McKillop says the reputation of Australian red meat has been built over generations.
+She claims it’s being denigrated by companies using “piggyback marketing” to sell products.

-“Infringing a trademarked brand to sell another product is unlawful in Australia, and so should be the use of our industry’s collectively-owned meat category brands if a product is not from the flesh of an animal,” he continues.
-“The status quo needs to be fixed, as it’s currently failing consumers and Australia’s meat and livestock workers.”
+“Infringing a trademarked brand to sell another product is unlawful in Australia,” he continues.
+“And so should be the use of our industry’s collectively-owned meat category brands if a product is not from the flesh of an animal.
+We need to fix the status quo.
+It’s currently failing consumers, as well as Australia’s meat and livestock workers.”

-The inquiry will investigate the economic effects of non-animal protein marketing on Australia’s red meat industry, the legality of using livestock imagery on vegan product packaging and the health benefits of non-animal protein manufacturing processes will also be under scrutiny.
+The inquiry will investigate the economic effects of vegan meat on our red meat industry.
+It will also review the legality of using livestock imagery on vegan meat packaging.
+Potential health impacts of plant protein manufacturing processes will also be under scrutiny.

 “If you prefer tofu over T-bone, then you go for it,” McDonald says.
-“But forget the ethics of eating animal products – this is about protecting a highly valuable industry and providing a clear distinction between the real thing and the alternatives.”
+“But forget the ethics of eating animals.
+This is about protecting a highly valuable industry and providing a clear distinction between the real thing and the alternatives.”